-The accrued severance balance totaled \$3 million at December 31, 2013 and \$8 million at December 31, 2012 and is included in current liabilities in the Consolidated Balance Sheets.
-The majority of the remaining accrued severance balance will be paid during the first quarter of 2014.
-During 2013, \$11 million of severance was paid.
+The accrued severance balance totaled \$3 million at December 31, 2013 and is included in current liabilities in the Consolidated Balance Sheets.
+The accrued severance balance as of December 31, 2013 was paid during the first quarter of 2014.

 Facilities-related